Posted on 4/26/2021 by Cassity & Legacy Implants and Periodontics

 Crown lengthening is a procedure performed by dental surgeons that comprises the re-contouring of the gum tissue, and sometimes the dental bone, to expose a tooth's surface for the proper fitting of a crown.
 This is a commonly conducted procedure that takes around an hour to complete.

-Why is a Crown Lengthening Procedure Done?
+Why Is a Crown Lengthening Procedure Done?

 A crown lengthening procedure can be very important if there isn't enough exposure of the tooth's surface to hold the crown in place.
 Broken, chipped teeth or decayed teeth often prevent a crown from attaching firmly.